HCL-TECH-SOFTWARE/connections-doc/v8-cr4/admin/install/cp_install_services_tasks.md

 For production workloads, refer to [important settings](https://opensearch.org/docs/1.3/opensearch/install/important-settings/) in the OpenSearch official documentation.
 Make sure Linux setting vm.max_map_count is set accordingly.

 OpenSearch uses a lot of file descriptors or file handles.
 Running out of file descriptors can be disastrous and will most probably lead to data loss.
 Make sure to increase the limit on the number of open file descriptors for the user running OpenSearch to 65,536 or higher.

+OpenSearch also needs a larger virtual address space to work properly.
+More then is usually configured on Linux distributions.

-To increase the value, add the following line to /etc/sysctl.conf:
+To increase these values to working levels, add the following lines to `/etc/sysctl.d/opensearch.conf`, creating the file on all Kubernetes hosts, if necessary:

 ```
 fs.file-max=65536
+vm.max_map_count=262144
 ```

-Then run `sudo sysctl -p` to reload configurarions.
+Then run `sudo sysctl -p` to reload configurations.
+If possible, restart the host machines.

 **Steps to install the OpenSearch chart:**